dib-lab/khmer/doc/dev/development.rst

 records.
 All of these functions are aware of FASTA and FASTQ records, too.

-For applying operations to colletions of reads, the ``ReadBundle`` class is available.
+For applying operations to collections of reads, the ``ReadBundle`` class is available.
 This is used to wrap a collection of reads for examination and processing in situations where (for example) something should be done to either both reads in a pair, or neither.